jamornsriwasansak/mortar/README.md

 * glm (included as a submodule)

 ### Plan
-I found out too late that MIS is extremely heavy weight for real-time rendering.
-Given I have time, I probably gonna improve the performance first then implement some cool stuffs.
 * Implement one indirect ray, two shadow rays + path mollification which seems to be a standard in denoising papers.
 For instance [Chaitanya et al.](http://www.achaitanya.com/files/projects/dnn/dnn.html ) \[2017] and [Scheid et al.](https://research.nvidia.com/publication/2017-07_Spatiotemporal-Variance-Guided-Filtering%3A) \[2017]
 * Implement ASVGF

 ### Issues
 1. Rough dielectric (frosty glass), especially PDF evaluation, was not tested properly.
 It might not produce correct result if such material is used.
 2. The application will crash while exitting due to an unhandled GLFW surface destructor.
-I will probably revisit this issue some time in the future.
+I believe there is a way to handle this properly with newer vulkan versions.
+I will thus revisit this issue in the future.

 <sup>I started this project around early of March since I was curious of the vulkan raytracing performance.
 On the first day of this project, I spent an entire day building a new PC to house RTX2060.
 This is probably the most costly project I ever invested with my own money. :(